 Causes, Effects, and Treatment Options for Aural Atresia

 If your child was born with microtia, like the external ear, the inner ear and ear canal may be underdeveloped.
 Aural atresia results when the ear canal is narrow or absent.
 This condition affects the way that sound reaches the inner ear and can cause significant hearing and speech difficulties for your child.
 Through advanced aural atresia surgery, Beverly Hills surgeon Dr. John Reinisch and a highly trained otologist can create a new ear canal and improve your child’s hearing.
 Their advanced surgical techniques and professional collaboration have changed the lives of many of our patients.
-Contact us today to schedule a consultation and learn more.
+Contact our Beverly Hills microtia surgeon's office today to schedule a consultation and learn more.

 What Is Aural Atresia?